 These things will absorb into the coat and remain to leave a bad smell.

 There are some necessary precautions that you can take to prevent this bad odor.

 Right after swimming,

 ● Wash the dog with a hose with some water pressure (Be careful not to use too much pressure).
-This water flow will help remove some of the things trapped in the coat that is causing this bad odor.
+This water flow will help remove some of the things trapped in the coat that are causing this bad odor.

 ● Wipe your greyhound thoroughly with a towel.
 If his coat remains wet for a longer period, bacterial action on the coat will be severe.
 Bacteria will multiply by thousands and damage the coat, which will later lead to skin infections.

-When we consider ourselves, some of us prefer swimming while some not.
+When we consider ourselves, some of us prefer swimming while some do not.
 The same goes for the greyhounds.
 Some greyhounds like to swim, but some are not.
 But do not get discouraged.
 As I mentioned above, you can gradually train your greyhound for swimming.